Kisalaykisu/DVC/dvc-4-ci-mlops-master/dvc-4-ci-mlops-master/README.md

-# Tutorial: CI/CD and MLOps with DVC (lesson 4)
-## Machine Learning experiments reproducibility and engineering with DVC //  ML REPA School
+## Machine Learning experiments reproducibility and engineering with dvc

 ## 1. Fork this repository & clone to your local machine